Key Achievements/Impacts of the ESP Programme

-Evidence & impact: Over the last 5 years, The ESP Programme has generated evidence on impacts, administrative feasibility and long-term sustainability of the Senior Citizens Grant.
+Evidence & impact: The Programme has generated evidence on its impacts, administrative feasibility and long-term sustainability.
 These impacts include:

 - Increased savings and investment: Over 15,000 beneficiaries have formed savings and loan groups; saving on a weekly or monthly basis and then disbursing the accumulated savings on a rotational basis at agreed intervals.
 These savings are used to cover emergencies, to support productive investments, cultivation and meeting the education and scholastic needs of their children/grandchildren.